How-To Guides

 driver: bridge

-After bringing the containers up, we run a verification sequence before connecting any integrations:
+After bringing the containers up, we run a verification sequence before connecting any integrations.
+This is the “does the security actually work” check before we add anything that could make it more complicated.

 # Start the stack